-- Protecting and enhancing the Green Belt and Havering's open spaces; - Preserving and enhancing the Havering's rich heritage and historic environments.
+- Protecting and enhancing the Green Belt and Havering's open spaces and ecological assets; - Conserving Preserving and enhancing the Havering's rich heritage and historic environments.

 5.2 Key Diagram

 5.2.1 The Key Diagram illustrates the spatial strategy for Havering over the 2016 - 2031 lifetime of the Plan.